srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     > ...
     > ```

+1. Notice the Console outputs from the simulated device app that are displayed in Terminal window.

-1. When the simulated device application runs, the **Terminal** will display the Console output from the app.
+    When the simulated device application runs, the **Terminal** will display the Console output from the app.

+    Scroll up to the top of the information displayed in the Terminal window.

     Notice the X.509 certificate was loaded, the device was registered with the Device Provisioning Service, it was assigned to connect to the **AZ-220-HUB-_{YOUR-ID}_** IoT Hub, and the device twin desired properties are loaded.

     ```text
     localmachine:LabFiles User$ dotnet run